coderefinery/workshop-intro/video.md

 There is a **lot** of material, and everyone will take a slightly different path.
 This is OK!

-We have hundreds of people watching this.

-You can watch various ways:

-- Watch in Zoom
-- Watch via livestream
-- Watch recordings later

-### Who are we?

-- Course coordinators
-- Instructors
-- Expert helpers
-- Exercise leaders

-### Not everything will be perfect

-- We have more material than we can cover: we adjust to the audience.
-- Instructors learn as much as you.
-- Exercise leaders (breakout rooms) are also learning.
-- **If something goes wrong, let someone know.
-We will do something.** Example: audio, font size, speed, breakout room issues.

-## Practicalities

-### Online, interactive workshop.

-- Lectures and type-along
-- Breakout rooms
-- Teams that stay the same

 ### Chat and communication